How To Win Customers & Influence People with Drip Marketing

 The scheduled automated messages are sent to a target audience based on their activities such as when a user signs up for an account or how frequently the customer visits the site.
 The messages are mostly automated and sent out on a schedule, personalized with the users' information such as company name, contacts' name, and address.
 The most commonly used form is email because it is relatively cheaper.
 However, short messages are also an efficient way to conduct drip campaigns.

 For emails, an email is sent as soon as the user signs up, another one is sent around two days later, and once more a week later.
 Actions the person performs such as signing up, buying a product, or visiting the website can trigger the email to be sent.

 When a person subscribes to your blog, for instance, a behavioral email could be sent to welcome them and two days later an email showing some of the most read content could be sent to them.
 Or for instance, when a person has been visiting your premium upgrade page for weeks without actually upgrading, a drip campaign could be sent to them giving reasons why they should purchase your premium plan.

-Drip campaigns can be used to educate users, reward consistent and loyal customers, help new users visiting a certain site among many others.
-Most crucial, however, is that drip campaigns enable you to figure out user groups, segmenting the emails, and contacting the right people when they are ready to purchase.
+Drip campaigns can be used to educate users, reward consistent and loyal customers, and help new users visit a certain site among many others.
+Most crucial, however, is that drip campaigns enable you to figure out user groups, segment the emails, and contact the right people when they are ready to purchase.

 Prospective customers are users you think might be interested in purchasing your product.
 Mostly, these users need some handholding and fostering until they can be able to purchase the product.
 Nurturing leads could take the form of offering free trials, educating subscribers or prospects on the services you are offering, and helping them with certain new features.